arg3t/Neocortex/Programming Notebook/Compilers.md

 [Lexical Analysis Diagram](./static/Lexical_Analysis/2021-06-06T13:38:04.png)

 A lexical analyser takes a stream of characters and generates tokens as its output.
-It can recognise particular instances of tokens which are called `lexemes`{.verbatim}.
+It can recognise particular instances of tokens which are called `lexemes`.
 A lexeme is the actual sequence forming a token.
-The scanner\'s task is to determine the tokens from an input stream but it has no idea where the tokens belong to.
-Therefore it can only detect errors caused by invalid tokens, it can\'t detect out of place tokens, mismatched parentheses etc. The lexical analyser is a convenient tool to strip out comments and unnecessary white spaces
+The scanner's task is to determine the tokens from an input stream but it has no idea where the tokens belong to.
+Therefore it can only detect errors caused by invalid tokens, it can't detect out of place tokens, mismatched parentheses etc. The lexical analyser is a convenient tool to strip out comments and unnecessary white spaces

 ## How rules are implemented